COS Function (Table of Content)

 Cos function in excel is a mathematical function that calculates the Cos value of any angle.
 As we know, Cos angle is the ratio of Base to Hypotenuse, but in excel, we need to select radians function here along with COS Function to get the proper angle value.
 Also, we can multiply the input angel value with Pi()/180 other than using the Radians function.

 It comes under head Formulas and the Math & Trig.
 The screenshot is given below:

 We can see in the above pic that the COS is the formula for trigonometry in Mathematics.
 This function is built of MS Excel.
 The function of the COS is that it returns the cosine of a given angle in radians.
-We can calculate the angle by using the RADIANS function or we can multiply it by PI()/180.
-It can be used as a worksheet function (WS) and VBA function, as well as in Microsoft Excel.
-If we are using it in worksheet function, then we can enter the formula in a cell of a worksheet and if we are using it through VBA then it should be entered as macro code in Microsoft Visual Basic Editor.
+We can calculate the angle by using the RADIANS function, or we can multiply it by PI()/180.
+It can be used as a worksheet function (WS) and VBA function, and Microsoft Excel.
+If we are using it in the worksheet function, we can enter the formula in a cell of a worksheet, and if we are using it through VBA, it should be entered as macro code in Microsoft Visual Basic Editor.

 COS Formula in Excel:

 Below is the COS Formula.